 Diving here is relatively easy, but it’s also possible to experience an adventurous challenge if you have or would like to begin the training you need to master more advanced conditions.

-There’s truly something for everyone here – you can spend an entire week diving, and enjoy unforgettable experiences on different sites.
+There’s truly something for everyone here – you can spend an entire week diving, and enjoy unforgettable experiences of Scuba Diving Holidays on different sites.

 Aqaba is an underwater photographer’s dream, especially if you’re into macro life.
 Many divers end up so fascinated by just a tiny section of reef they spend their entire dives exploring it - and surface with hundreds of incredible photos of shrimp, crabs, nudibranchs, anemones and other reef-dwellers.